skku-sslab/skku-sslab.github.io/content/_index.md

 The discussion topics could be, but not limited to:
 - Comparison with previous approach & novelty
 - Related works
-- Limitations & future work
+- Limitations & future work, papers that are inspired by this work
 - Specific techniques used in the paper

 <!-- I think the most simple way to bring discussions is to try to answer a question about the paper and convince everyone about your answer.  -->